weitkaemper/plpfmt-tools/README.md

 Still open.
 Maybe Artistic License 2.0 is reasonable, as it would allow for having a single license also for projects that incorporate code from Riguzzi's cplint suite??
 Otherwise one could go for an MIT X11 license.

 ## Project status
-In alpha development, intended for some form of public release (probably as part of the C-ProbLog project) in 2024.
+In alpha development, intended for some form of public release (possibly as part of the C-ProbLog project, or the PLP-BN tools) in 2025.